OfficeDev/office-ui-fabric-core/src/components/Callout/Callout.md

 @@include('Callout.ActionText.html')

 ### OOBE (Out Of the Box Experience)
-Draws attention to one aspect of the application during a tour.
+Draws attention to one aspect of the application during a product tour.

 @@include('Callout.Oobe.html')